gsimon75/make_autodep_skeleton/README.md

-# Auto-dependency project skeleton for C++ and make
+# A make-based project skeleton for C++ with automatic dependency tracking

 Though `make` is decades old, it's **still** the most effective build orchestrating tool, as it re-builds precisely the obsoleted components only, so no matter how much changes you make, only the affected parts will be re-built.